a-bentofreire/jstracetoix/README.md

 ## Features

 - No external dependencies.
-- Runs on Node.js, browsers, React components, and Vue components.
+- Runs on Node.js (es6 module and commonjs), browsers, React components, and Vue components.
 - Minimalist function names that are simple and short.
 - Traces Results along with Inputs.
 - Configurable Result and Input naming.